tstillwell/appengine_multiblog/README.md

 what you are doing with their data.

-It is advised that you have these pages created as seperate top level URLs and that you link to them in the footer.
+It is advised that you have these pages created as separate top level URLs and that you link to them in the footer.

 There are no terms of service or privacy policy templates provided with this app.